 - When it comes to using oil at room temperature (e.g., for a salad dressing), opt for an extra-virgin plant-based oil that is unrefined and cold-pressed.
 For example, extra-virgin olive oil (EVOO), coconut oil, or avocado oil.

-Natural sweeteners have been used by humans for food and medicinal purposes for thousands of years.
+Minimally processed sweeteners (or naturally occurring sweeteners) have been used by humans for food and medicinal purposes for thousands of years.
 Examples of natural sweeteners include, but are not limited to, the following:

 - Naturally Dried Fruit (e.g., medjool dates);